Forms

 Let’s start with a minimal working form example.
 Create a new minimal app called form_minimal :

-# in form_minimal/__init__.py
+# in controllers.py

-from py4web import action, Field, redirect, URL
+from py4web impot action, redirect, URL, Field

 from py4web.utils.form import Form

-from pydal.validators import IS_NOT_EMPTY
+from pydal.validators import *

 @action('index', method=['GET', 'POST'])